Use this guide to help you craft the perfect resume and finally land your dream job.

 When it comes to formatting this section, you have a few options — but we'll get to that later.
 Right now, let's just focus on crafting the bullet points that'll appear under each job title.

 In general, each position should include three-to-four bullet points — and no more than six-to-seven.
 Additionally, you might get stuck if you've held multiple jobs at the same company.
 How do you format that?
-You can either stack them under the company's name or keep them separate (You can find specific examples of how this will look here).
+You can either stack positions under the company's name or keep them separate on your resume.
 Now, let's dive into the meat of this section.

 Demonstrating your value: Doer vs. achiever